 Hygiene: One of the special aspects of nursing is the close relationship with patients.
 Students will be working closely with many people; therefore, a neat, clean professional appearance is expected, as follows: 1.
 Daily bathing and use of an effective deodorant are imperative.
 The body must be odor-free and as fragrance-free as possible, including odors from cigarette smoke and food odors.
 2. Hair must be arranged in a style that eliminates excessive length, which may bring the hair in contact with the patient, aseptic field, linen, instrument, etc. The hair must be secured away from the face and off the collar.
 The hair must be secured in such a way that eliminates the need for touching the face regularly to remove the hair from dangling.
 This is an important infection control point for both student nurse and patient.
 Frequent shampooing is a necessity.
 Style and color should be controlled and non-distracting.
 Facial hair must be neatly trimmed and clean.
 May be asked to cover, i.e., agency policy.
 If facial hair interferes with the fit of necessary masks, the student must be prepared to do what it takes to achieve safe practices per the agency policy.
 Reassignment of clinical because of such matters is not possible.
 Religious, cultural, or medical head coverings for men and women are subject to agency policy.
-Must be kept clean and no longer than 1⁄4 inch.
-Must be trimmed, filed, and maintained so the edges and surfaces are clean and not rough.
-Makeup should be only used in moderation and be fragrance-free.
+Appropriate colors to be worn per WCC are solid colors of white, black, or olive green.
+Nails, per Association of perioperative Nurses (AORN) Guidelines Must be kept clean and no longer than 1⁄4 inch.
+Artificial or gel nails are not permitted.
+Nail polish must be intact, not chipped and changed every 4 days.
+Nail polish is free of nail art (gems, stickers, raised designs) due to bacteria harboring and patient safety.
+Nails are to be clean and of a length that could not scratch the patient during care or harbor bacteria.
+Must be trimmed, filed, and maintained so the edges and surfaces are c